FlepTheFlabbergasted/CalendarGenerator/README.md

 # CalendarGenerator 2.0

 Easy to use tool to generate a calendar (html table) for a chosen number of people so that absence can be filled in for specific days.
 The calendar spans 3 months and contains the weeks and days for the duration, as well as the chosen names.
+Ability to edit previously generated calendars by copying and pasting the html code.
+You can also add or delete names from previously generated calendars.
+Color the days in the calendar by selecting a color with a color picker and then clicking an dragging in the cells.
+Copy the calendar code when done and paste around the world!

 Example on generated calendar (minus last month, too wide picture):
 ![alt text](https://user-images.githubusercontent.com/34168761/33567842-cbb877d6-d924-11e7-90fc-75f669364bcb.png)